brandonlhill/Glimpse/README.md

 ## General Info
 This project was developed to sharpen software developement techniques.
 I do not recommend using software in a production environment.
 Furthermore, if youre just interested in learning about: flask proxy servers, flask threading, flask (cookie) based sessions, Pymongo, PySQL, etc. then this is the project for you.

-Note: Bug fixes, security reports, and general improvements push requests are encouraged.
+Note: Bug fixes and general improvements are encouraged.
 So please do submit push/merge requests!

 ## Technologies
 A list of technologies used within the project: